 Eating a plant-based diet that is rich in vegetables, fruits, whole grains and beans is great, but there’s a key component that is often overlooked…It’s not just what we eat, but how we eat that matters.

-Here are some tips to keep in mind to create a healthy eating practice
+Here are some tips to keep in mind for creating a mindful eating practice.

 1. Pause and observe your food.